apache/nuttx/drivers/sercomm/README.txt

   `- osmocom-bb

-If you attempt to build this driver without osmocom-bb, you will get compilation errors  because ofheader files that are needed from the osmocom-bb directory.
+If you attempt to build this driver without osmocom-bb, you will get compilation errors because of header files that are needed from the osmocom-bb directory.